tspoon4/famicart/README.md

 # Overview
-A while ago, I bought a Famicom in Japan with a bunch of game carts (including Super Mario and Zelda!)
+A while ago, I bought a Famicom in Japan with a bunch of game carts (including Super Mario Bros.
+3 and The Legend of Zelda 1!).

 As a programmer, I always had in mind to run my own program on it and play with this amazing hardware.
-As a beginner in electronics, designing a development cartridge would be an good opportunity to learn.
+As a beginner in electronics, designing a development cartridge would be an great opportunity to learn.

 After a bit of googling, I found the Nesdev community and their extensive [knowledge base](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki).
-For this learning project, I wanted to design the board from scratch by choosing myself the components and re-discovering the boolean logic to connect them.
+For this learning project, I wanted to design the board from scratch by choosing myself the components and discovering the boolean logic to connect them.

-I enjoyed studing the various IC datasheets and playing with the Arduino to prototype the PRG-ROM Flasher.
+I enjoyed studying the various IC datasheets and playing with the Arduino to prototype the PRG-ROM Flasher.
 Please note that this project is not optimized for cost and is not a professional development platform.

 # Features